cerner/terra-framework/packages/terra-disclosure-manager/docs/README.md

 The AppDelegate provided to the child components contains a `disclose` function.
 This `disclose` function validates the disclosure type with which it is provided against the set of supported disclosure types given to the DisclosureManager as a prop.
 If the provided type is not supported, and if the DisclosureManager was given an AppDelegate prop to fall back to, the DisclosureManager will call the disclose function provided by its AppDelegate prop.

-If the type is supported, the DisclosureManager will check the currently disclosured content's state to ensure it can be replaced.
+If the type is supported, the DisclosureManager will check the currently disclosed component's state to ensure it can be replaced.
 If the disclosure is denied, then `disclose` returns a rejected Promise.
 If the disclosure is allowed, then a resolved Promise is returned.
 This Promise will be resolved with an Object containing functions and Promises that can be used to manipulate the disclosure, if necessary.
-Included are `dismissDisclosure`, a function that will dismiss the disclosed content, as well as `afterDismiss`, a deferred Promise that will be resolved when the disclosed content is dismissed by any means.
+Included are `dismissDisclosure`, a function that will dismiss the disclosed content, and `afterDismiss`, a deferred Promise that will be resolved when the disclosed content is dismissed by any means.
 Alternatively, if the additional logic isn't needed, the returned Promise can be completely ignored.

 Example:
 ```javascript